benurquhart1/6.104-backend-all/README.md

 - `400` the name is not given
 - `404` a content group with the given name cannot be found
 - `403` the user is not a moderator of the content group
+- `404` the user with the given id cannot be found for any of the given fields
+- `404` `addAccount` is given, but is not the username of an existing account
+- `404` `removeAccount` is given, but is not the username of an existing account
+- `404` `addModerator` is given, but is not the username of an existing account
+- `404` `removeModerator` is given, but is not the username of an existing account

 #### `GET /api/followGroup?username=username` - Get the content groups that a user follows